nenes25/mantisbt_autosuggest/README.md

 ## EN
 Plugin AutoSuggest for mantis bugtracker.

-This plugin add automatique suggestions on the bug view detail page
+This plugin add automatic suggestions on the bug view detail page
+- users on block "Users monitoring this issue "
+- other bugs on block "relationships"

 This module give you bug number depending of their name :